m-thompson-code/tampermonkey-userscripts/README.md

 ## Warning!

 Running random javascript that can run on any site you visit from a stranger is a very bad idea!
-Someone could steal your personal information, steal your passwords, make you do stuff you'd rather not want to, etc. Please do not just use these scripts bindly!
+Someone could steal your personal information, steal your passwords, etc. Please do not just use these scripts bindly!
 If you ever run into a userscript that you don't fully understand, you shouldn't use it.
 Be safe! :D

 ## no-popups-userscript.js
 Prevents popups from various sites.
 Please update @match for your needs.